ahmed-abdelnaby10/cart-app/README.md

-You can find this Project in ths site >>> http://economic-ocean.surge.sh
+# You can find this Project in ths site >>> http://economic-ocean.surge.sh

-Notice that this app doesn't complete .
+# Notice that this app doesn't complete .
 Still working on it ot improve it's features

+# our plans to improve this app :
+### Add Payment page
+### Make user able to sign in with Google , Facebook & E-mail
+### Improve its UI Designs it is all now about logic not design but soon we will working on it

 # Getting Started with Create React App